-With unibody vehicles finding that kind of success in the truck segments, and body-on-frame choices also gaining in popularity, let’s take a quick refresher course on the differences between the two.
+With these two approaches continuing to compete, let’s take a quick refresher course on the differences between the two.

-The traditional method of assembling a car or truck is called body-on-frame construction for a simple reason.
-Essentially, this process starts with an underlying frame, and then the vehicle’s body goes on top of that.
-In the case of a body-on-frame pickup, the bed is mounted on the frame separately.
-Indeed, if you look closely at the side of a truck, you’ll be able to see exactly where the cab ends and the separate bed begins.
-(Shoppers should keep in mind that the new Ridgeline has vertical trim pieces in the same position, but purely as a pickup design cue.)
+This is the traditional method of assembling a car or truck.
+This process starts with an underlying frame, then the vehicle’s body sits atop that.
+The bed is mounted on the frame separately from the cab for body-on-frame pickups.
+Indeed, if you look closely at the side of a body-on-frame truck, you’ll see exactly where the cab ends, and the separate bed begins.

-Turning to the frame itself, that generally features two long rails of high-strength steel that are connected by shorter steel cross-members.
+The frame generally features two long, high-strength steel rails connected by shorter cross-members.
 As a result, these are often called ladder-type frames.

-That solid foundation remains important for towing and hauling, and it’s better able to stand up to extreme twisting forces, too.
-This is a major advantage for off-roaders travelling through river beds, over large rocks or logs and across other uneven terrain.
-On the road, however, body-on-frame vehicles are heavier, which means worse fuel efficiency.
-Also, the same rigidity that was so helpful on the trail creates a noticeably harsher and less forgiving ride on the pavement, especially with bumps and potholes.
+That solid foundation remains essential for towing and hauling capability, and it’s better able to withstand extreme twisting forces.
+This is a significant advantage for off-roaders traveling over uneven terrain.
+On the road, however, body-on-frame vehicles are heavier, which means they get worse fuel economy.
+Also, the same rigidity that’s so helpful on a trail creates a noticeably harsher and less forgiving ride on the pavement.

-Deciphering unibody construction is only slightly more challenging, since it comes from the phrase unitized body.
-In other words, with these vehicles, the body and frame are considered one unit.
-Now to be clear, that structure, sometimes called a monocoque, is actually composed of individual pieces.
-For the Cadillac CT6, as one example, 13 different materials have been welded, riveted and screwed together to create its body structure, which also uses structural adhesive in some places.
+In unibody construction, the body and frame are considered one unit.
+To be clear, that structure, sometimes called a monocoque, is composed of individual pieces.
+For the Cadillac CT6, as one example, 13 different materials have been welded, riveted, and screwed together to create its body structure, which also uses structural adhesive in some places.

-A key benefit is that not all of those pieces have to be made of heavier metals like steel.
-In fact, as automakers continue to reduce vehicle curb weight and improve efficiency and performance, they’re also introducing body structures made with lightweight materials like aluminum and carbon fiber.
-This doesn’t affect safety, because unibody vehicles usually incorporate crush zones and other structures specifically designed to keep crash forces away from the cabin.
+A key benefit is that not all of those pieces have to be made of heavier metals such as steel.
+As automakers continue to reduce vehicle weight and improve efficiency and performance, they also introduce body structures made with lightweight materials like aluminum and carbon fiber.
+This doesn’t affect safety because unibody vehicles usually incorporate crush zones and other structures to keep crash forces away from occupants.

-Along with their advantages in terms of weight, fuel-efficiency, safety and performance, unibody vehicles have gotten a further boost from the growth of computer-aided design and engineering.
-In the early days, putting fresh bodies on top of pre-existing frames was a simpler way to deliver a “new” vehicle.
-Today, though, technologies have taken much of the guesswork out of the more complicated unibody design, while also reducing the need for as many expensive physical models.
+Along with their weight, fuel efficiency, safety, and performance advantages, unibody vehicles have gotten a big boost from the rise of computer-aided design and engineering.
+Before the unibody approach arrived, putting new bodies on top of pre-existing frames was a simple way to deliver a “new” vehicle.
+Today, though, technologies have made unibody design less complicated, reducing the need for as many expensive physical models before production begins.